 Rifampicin: In the presence of 600 mg rifampicin, once a day, an inducer of CYP2C8 and UGT enzymes, the exposure to selexipag did not change whereas exposure to the active metabolite was reduced by half.
-Dose adjustment of UPTRAVI may be required with concomitant administration of inducers of CYP2C8 (e.g., rifampicin).
+Dose adjustment of UPTRAVI may be required.